 Max Blenkin | Canberra

-German shipbuilder Luerssen and its Australian industry partners are offering scholarships to encourage young people to embark on a career in the soon to boom shipbuilding sector.
+German shipbuilder Lürssen and its Australian industry partners are offering scholarships to encourage young people to embark on a career in the soon to boom shipbuilding sector.

-The 12 scholarships, worth $10,000 each per year, will be offered from next year, subject to Luerssen winning the deal to build the Navy’s 12 new offshore patrol vessels (OPVs) under Project Sea 1180.
+The 12 scholarships, worth $10,000 each per year, will be offered from next year, subject to Lürssen winning the deal to build the Navy’s 12 new offshore patrol vessels under project SEA 1180.

-A decision on which of the three contenders – Luerssen, fellow German shipbuilder Fassmer and Damen of the Netherlands – will win is expected soon, possibly in conjunction with, or soon after, the Pacific 2017 conference in Sydney early next month.
+A decision on which of the three contenders – Lürssen, fellow German shipbuilder Fassmer and Damen of the Netherlands – will win is expected soon, possibly soon after the Pacific 2017 conference in Sydney early next month.

-The 12 new OPVs will replace the Navy 13 existing patrol boats, with larger vessels, around 2,000 tonnes, with greater endurance and better seakeeping than the hard worked Armidale class vessels.
+The 12 OPVs will replace the Navy 13 existing patrol boats, with larger vessels, around 2000 tonnes, with greater endurance and better sea-keeping than the hard worked Armidale-class vessels.

-Unlike the aluminium-hulled Armidale class, the new vessels will be made of steel.
-Each will also be capable of embarking a helicopter.
+Unlike the aluminium-hulled Armidale, the new vessels will be made of steel.
+Each will also be capable carrying a helicopter.

-Under the Government’s plan, the first two OPVs will be constructed in Adelaide and the other 10 in Henderson, WA.
-In Australia to promote their bid, company head Peter Luerssen said Luerssen Australia was committed to exceeding Australia’s skilling, warship design, construction and export requirements, as set out in the Naval Shipbuilding Plan.
+In Australia to promote their bid, the company’s chief executive officer Peter Lurssen, said Lürssen Australia was committed to exceeding Australia’s skilling, warship design, construction and export requirements, as set out in the Naval Shipbuilding Plan.